it-innovation/sam/doc/goals.rst

 .. function:: requireAccess(?Object, ?Target)

-   Check that the model does not exclude the possiblilty of `Object` getting access to `Target`.
+   Check that the model does not exclude the possibility of `Object` getting access to `Target`.
 Note that (unlike `denyAccess` above), this check cannot be exact: a real system could conform to the model but still not allow this.
 However, it is a useful sanity check that your